Unam sanctam: Aftermath

 Boniface's successor, Pope Benedict XI, reigned for only nine months.
 He removed himself and the Roman Curia from the violence of Rome as soon as the Easter celebrations of 1304 were completed.
 However, on 7 June 1304, from Perugia, he excommunicated Guillaume de Nogaret, Reynald de Supino, his son Robert, Thomas de Morolo, Peter of Gennazano, his son Stephen, Adenulph and Nicolas, the sons of a certain Matteo, Geoffrey Bussy, Orlando and Pietro de Luparia of Anagni, Sciarra Colonna, John the son of Landolph, Gottifredus the son of John de Ceccano, Maximus de Trebes, and other leaders of the factions who had attacked Boniface.
 He died on 7 July 1304.
 The conclave to pick his successor was in deadlock for eleven months before deciding, under the intimidation of King Charles II of Naples, on Archbishop Bertrand de Got of Bordeaux, who took the name Pope Clement V. To please Philip IV of France, Clement moved his residence to Avignon.
 From then until around 1378, the Church fell under the domination of the French monarchy.
 Philip was said to have held a vendetta against the Holy See until his death.

 It was not only the French monarchy and clergy who disapproved of Boniface and his assertions.
 Writers throughout Europe attacked the bull and Boniface's bold claims for the power of the papacy over the temporal, most notably the Florentine poet Dante Alighieri, who expressed his need for another strong Holy Roman Emperor.
-Dante's treatise De Monarchia attempted to refute the Pope's claim that the spiritual sword had power over the temporal sword.
+Dante's treatise Monarchia attempted to refute the Pope's claim that the spiritual sword had power over the temporal sword.
 Dante pointed out that the Pope and Roman Emperor were both equally human, and thus peers.
 The two "equal swords" were given power by God to rule over their respective domains.